Competency Testing Requirements

-Pursuant to NAC 391.036, all applicants for a Nevada educator license are required to pass the Praxis series of competency tests, which are administered by the Educational Testing Service (ETS).
-When taking any Praxis test, be sure to specify the Nevada Department of Education as a score recipient (recipient code 8670) if you would like ETS to transmit your test scores to us electronically.
+Pursuant to NAC 391.036, all applicants for a Nevada educator license are required to pass the Praxis series of competency tests, which are administered by the Educational Testing Service (ETS) completed within the last 5 years.
+When you are taking any Praxis of the tests, be sure to specify the Nevada Department of Education as a score recipient (recipient code 8670) if you would like ETS to transmit your test scores to us electronically.
 Test times and locations are listed on the ETS Praxis Testing website at http://www.ets.org/praxis/nv/requirements/.

 Required testing for most licenses includes:

 - Praxis Core Academic Skills for Educators - This is a series of three tests covering Reading, Writing, and Mathematics.
 The Praxis Core tests replace the Praxis I/Pre-Professional Skills Test (PPST) series of tests previously administered by ETS.
 You cannot combine passing test scores from the two series; if you have not previously passed all three parts of the PPST, you will need to take and pass all three of the Core Academic Skills for Educators tests in order to be licensed in Nevada.
-If you have previously passed all three portions of the PPST, you do not need to take the Praxis Core exams.
+If you have previously passed all three portions of the PPST completed within the last 5 years, you do not need to take the Praxis Core exams.

 - Principles of Learning and Teaching (PLT) - This is a pedagogy test required for most areas of licensure.
 Two separate tests are offered, for grades K-6 and for grades 7-12.
 Applicants should take the Principles of Learning and Teaching test appropriate to the grade level for which they desire to be licensed.